You are here:

 Ofsted intends to do summary evaluations in a range of trusts, and will choose using criteria like the individual academies' performance and size of the trust (more on this below).

-Both Ofsted (in the guidance linked to above) and Damien Hinds, the education secretary, have been clear that summary evaluations are not inspections of MATs.
+Both Ofsted (in the guidance linked to above) and the education secretary at the time, have been clear that summary evaluations are not inspections of trusts.
 Ofsted describe them as a way to:

-Provide the MAT with helpful recommendations on aspects that could be improved, and to recognise when MAT leaders are having a positive impact on the quality of education in the individual academies.
+Provide the trust with helpful recommendations on aspects that could be improved, and to recognise when trust leaders are having a positive impact on the quality of education in the individual academies.

 Ofsted can't insist that you engage with this process